emmaneugene/CS421-project/README.md

-# CS421: Machine Learning
+# Course: CS421-Machine Learning

-Task: Classify fraudulent users based on movie reviews
+# Project: Product rating fraud/anomaly detection

+## Overview

+The task is to build and optimize a model that can correctly identify fraudulent users based on their ratings for various items.

-Data is published on a weekly basis, and labels for previous weeks are made available after submissions and metrics have been computed.
+Data are published as batches on a weekly basis, and labels for previous weeks are made available after submissions and metrics have been computed.

-The task is to optimize the classification model on a weekly basis, where the training sets get progressively more challenging with time.
+It assumed that real and fradulent user reviews are drawn from different probability distributions.

 Training datasets are located within the `/batches` directory, and output predictions are located within the `/predictions` directory